 HADR in a Whole-of-Government Context

 The CAF has a well-defined responsibility for HADR in federal policy.
 The defence policy statement, Strong, Secure, Engaged (SSE), reiterates the long-standing policy that the armed services have a role to play in domestic HADR.
 The SSE identifies disaster assistance as one of the eight “core missions” of the CAF.
-The is for a Canada that is “strong at home, its sovereignty well defended by a Canadian Armed Forces also ready to assist in times of natural disaster, other emergencies and search and rescue.”
+The policy vision is for a Canada that is “strong at home, its sovereignty well defended by a Canadian Armed Forces also ready to assist in times of natural disaster, other emergencies and search and rescue.”
 On the one hand, our analysis indicates that demand for the CAF’s HADR assistance is highly likely to persist and possibly increase without mitigation of wildfire and flood risks.
 On the other hand, our analysis raises three problems to be addressed.

 The first is how to address the moral hazard created by the federal government backstopping provinces that underinvest in emergency response capabilities and then call prematurely for federal assistance.
 While the federal government can technically recover CAF deployment costs from the provinces, the optics of doing so are politically problematic, especially in the aftermath of a disaster, and especially in provinces with limited or deteriorating fiscal capacity.
 The federal government’s best option is to incentivize provinces proactively to plan for the consequences of climate change and create appropriate emergency response capabilities.
 The deployments in Table 1 show that floods impose disproportionately onerous HADR demands on the CAF.